rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

         sudo apt-get install python-apt

-6. Get the auto-updater.
+6. Get the updater.

         wget 'http://agentrepo.drivesrvr.com/debian/cloudbackup-updater-latest.deb'

-7. Install the auto-updater.
+7. Install the updater.

         sudo dpkg -i cloudbackup-updater-latest.deb

-    The updater installs the agent (if it's not already installed) and sets the agent to start at boot.
-Any errors will be fixed it in the next step.
+    The updater installs the agent and sets the agent to start at boot.
+Any errors are fixed it in the next step.

 8. To ensure that the package configuration process finishes, run `apt-get` with the `-f` option.
 This option fixes any outstanding package dependency issues on the system.